Syu: Career

-Syu joined visual kei band Valkyr in August 1998, nearly a year later they released their first demo tape, titled "Love of Insanity".
+Syu joined the visual kei band Valkyr in August 1998, nearly a year later they released their first demo tape, titled "Love of Insanity".
 In August 2000, they released a "making of" VHS.
 In 2001 they finally released their first single, "Batta".
 After releasing 5 demos, a single and a VHS, the band broke up on April 24, 2002.
 When Valkyr broke up, Syu formed the bands Galneryus and Aushvitz with its remaining members.

-While at a live house in Kujō, Osaka, Syu heard fellow Kansai-native Yama-B on the radio and knew he wanted to work with him.
+While at a live house in Kujō, Osaka, Syu heard fellow Kansai-native Yama-B on the radio and knew that he wanted to work with him.
 Galneryus formed in 2001 with only Syu and Yama-B as official members.
 Valkyr keyboardist A was one of their support musicians.
 In 2002, they signed to VAP and began work on their first full-length album titled The Flag of Punishment.
 In 2008 they released their fifth album Reincarnation, which became their last with Yama-B as he left amicably due to musical differences.
-He was replaced by Masatoshi "Sho" Ono and in 2010 Galneryus released their sixth full-length album, aptly titled Resurrection.
+Yama-B was replaced by Masatoshi "Sho" Ono and in 2010 Galneryus released their sixth full-length album, aptly titled Resurrection.

 Visual kei band Aushvitz was formed in 2002 with Syu on guitar and vocals and his Valkyr bandmate Kyoichi on bass.
 They released their first single, "Akarui" (赤涙), in September of that year.
-It is with Aushvitz that Syu is free to do what he wants musically, and they have a theme of "violence, hardness, and extreme sorrow".
-He chose the name Aushvitz, a reference to the Auschwitz concentration camp, with the "hope it won't happen again" and wanting to "express my heart-rending feelings" and the members wear prison uniforms.
-In 2006 Galneryus drummer Jun-ichi joined.
-Although Syu announced in June 2006 that they would be changing their name with their next release, it was not until 2008 that the new name Spinalcord was unveiled and the single, "The Spinalcord", was released.
+It is with Aushvitz that Syu was free to do what he wanted to musically, and they had a theme of "violence, hardness, and extreme sorrow".
+He chose the name Aushvitz, a reference to the Auschwitz concentration camp, with the "hope it won't happen again" and wanting to "express my heart-rending feelings" and the members wore prison uniforms.
+In 2006, Galneryus drummer Jun-ichi joined.
+Although Syu announced in June 2006 that they would be changing their name with their next release, it was not until 2008 that the new name, Spinalcord, was unveiled and the single, "The Spinalcord", was released.
 They released their first album, Remember Me'Til Your Dying Day, on September 23, 2009.
 When asked about the future of Spinalcord in 2017, Syu expressed dissatisfaction with his vocals at the time, but said if he could achieve a quality of singing that would allow him to perform for an audience, he would like to.

 In 2003, Syu joined the Eizo Sakamoto-led Animetal as their new guitarist and moved from Osaka to Tokyo.
 He joined at the suggestion of producer Yorimasa Hisatake.
 He recorded four albums with them before they went on indefinite hiatus in 2006.